Let Me Tell You About a Song: Background

 As Haggard relates in his spoken introduction to the song, "They're Tearin' the Labor Camps Down" is about the disappearance of labor camps like the one he had spent time at in Houston, California when he was a boy.
 The camps were homes for transplanted "Okies" trying to make a better life for themselves.
 In the country music documentary Beyond Nashville, Haggard insists that the people in these camps "weren't ignorant, they weren't a lot of things Steinbeck thought they were.
 My aunt and uncle...lived in a canvass-covered cabin beside the railroad track in Houston, California, and I got to visit them once in a while and really get to know those people and see the impact that the Depression had on them..."

 Let Me Tell You About a Song was reissued along with Hag on CD by Beat Goes On Records in 2002.

-Reception
+Critical reception

-AllMusic critic Stephen Thomas Erlewine wrote of the album, "It's quite a journey, and it's yet another excellent record from an artist who at this time in his career seemed capable of delivering nothing less."
-Music critic Robert Christgau wrote "But despite its mawkish moments—especially Tommy Collins's dead-mommy song—the material defines Haggard's sensibility in a winning way, and since not one of the songs is great in itself I guess the commentary must do it."
+AllMusic critic Stephen Thomas Erlewine, "It's quite a journey, and it's yet another excellent record from an artist who at this time in his career seemed capable of delivering nothing less."
+Robert Christgau wrote, "But despite its mawkish moments—especially Tommy Collins's dead-mommy song—the material defines Haggard's sensibility in a winning way, and since not one of the songs is great in itself I guess the commentary must do it."